con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > pha rol phyin bcu dag pa ste/ /
 > pha rol phyin pa bcu yi tshul/ /

-Accomplished in the ten pāramitās,
+Accomplished in the ten *pāramitā*s,
-Having the ten pāramitās as home,
+Having the ten *pāramitā*s as home,
-In whom the ten pāramitās are pure,
+In whom the ten *pāramitā*s are pure,
-For whom the ten pāramitās are means, (43)
+For whom the ten *pāramitā*s are means, (43)

 * VV does not state whether or not *daśapāramitāśuddhi* is a *bahuvrīhi*.
-Here we take it as a *vyadhikaraṇa ṣaṣṭhī bahuvrīhi* - he who has the purity of the ten pāramitā - i.e. for whom the ten pāramitā are pure.
+Here we take it as a *vyadhikaraṇa ṣaṣṭhī bahuvrīhi* - he who has the purity of the ten *pāramitā*s - i.e. for whom the ten pāramitā are pure.

-% resume
 > [ed-d p.
 53] daśabhūmīśvaro nātho daśabhūmipratiṣṭhitaḥ |
 > daśajñānaviśuddhātmā daśajñānaviśuddhadhṛk || 44 ||